marek-stoj/GroovyLabs-Website/tmp/chatgpt.md

      - 'Retro Environment - The Motto by Tiësto and Ava Max': Disco fever meets VR nostalgia - groove responsibly!"

 3. **Market:**
    - "Groovy Labs is infiltrating more markets than your grandma's secret apple pie recipe.
-We've got Meta (Facebook) Quest 1, 2, 3, PICO 4, and the soon-to-be legendary Apple Vision Pro.
+We've got Meta Quest, PICO, and the soon-to-be legendary Apple Vision Pro.
 We're basically the Avengers of the VR world - coming soon to a headset near you!"

 4. **Audience:**
    - "Our fan base is as diverse as a bag of Skittles: